Skip to Content

 The United States has long been a destination for immigrants seeking a better life.
 Whether it is for work, education, or family, there are multiple avenues for those who wish to live and work in the United States.

 A green card, or Lawful Permanent Resident (LPR) status, allows foreigners to live and work permanently in the U.S., travel freely, and eventually pursue U.S. citizenship.
-Various routes, like family-based immigration through marriage or relatives, can lead to obtaining a green card.
+Various routes, such as family-based immigration through marriage or relatives, can lead to obtaining a green card.
 Typically, U.S. citizens or permanent residents file family-based immigration petitions.
-Verma Law Firm, with our skilled San Francisco family immigration attorney, offers crucial guidance and representation to navigate the intricate application process.
+Verma Law Firm, with our experienced San Francisco family immigration attorney, offers crucial guidance and representation to navigate the intricate application process.

-Why Trust Verma Law Firm with Your Immigration Journey?
+Why Choose Verma Law Firm for Your Immigration Journey?

 At Verma Law Firm, PC, our team can help you or your family members with the family-based immigration process.
 We can guide you through the application process and represent you in any appeals or legal proceedings that may arise.
 Our San Francisco family immigration attorney can also assist with other types of immigration, such as the employment-based immigration process.